 In order to reduce the impact of this crisis on your finances, you can take steps to:

 - Review your budget

 - Maximise your income

 Review your budget to see whether your income is sufficient to cover your essential housing costs, household bills and living expenses, such as food or travel to work.

 There are some useful online budget tools to help:

 Eventually you will get further into debt and you may find it impossible to borrow any more money.
-Grants are usually a one-off offer of support, and you will eventually find you get to the stage where you have exhausted this form of support.
+Grants are usually a one-off offer of support, and you will eventually find that you get to the stage where you have exhausted this form of support.

 A specialist advisor can also talk through ways of maximising your income.
-This means checking that you and everyone in your household is claiming all the benefits to which you are entitled, and/or increasing your income through work.
+This means checking that you, and everyone in your household, is claiming all the benefits to which you are entitled, and/or increasing your income through work.

 Worrying about your finances can impact on your mental health and wellbeing.
 If this is the case, then find sources of support and help on the mental health section of our website.